BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Senior**

   Well, is not that simple.
 We of course have periodic backups.
 But, our project team ask us for a backup every time a project is finished.

   I've already prepared a script to do the task.
 Before executing it in production download it and test it in your own machine.

   .. code-block:: console

-     $ curl --output backup_db.sh 'https://raw.githubusercontent.com/BBVA/kapow/master/docs/source/tutorial/materials/backup_db.sh'
+     $ curl --output backup_db.sh https://raw.githubusercontent.com/BBVA/kapow/master/docs/source/tutorial/materials/backup_db.sh
      $ chmod u+x backup_db.sh

 **Junior**

+  (after a few minutes)

-  Ok, done!
+  OK, done!
 When I executed it the output says:

   .. code-block:: console